Tuesday, March 30, 2010

 AUTOGRAPH FILES

 Autograph of Dustin Hoffman.
-He was in the courtyard restaurant at a dance studio where I was working.
-BOY!
-Is he ever handsome in person!
+He was in the courtyard restaurant at a dance studio where I was teaching in Santa Monica.
+Very nice and unexpectedly, such a handsome guy in person!

 Copyright © Ken Anderson 2009 - 2010